heskay32/myfolio/content/en/post/spark.md

 ## Motivation

-The difficulty with recruitment within the law enforcement agency in the United States has caused a significant problem that is broadly affecting the field of law enforcement.
+The difficulty with recruitment within the law enforcement agency in the United States has caused a significant problem that is broadly affecting the [police department](https://www.foxnews.com/us/us-police-departments-cops-job-recruitment-anti-cop-climate).
 The civil service is an independent body that works with the government by providing different services to the people including employment.
-With the level of increased crime in New York City and the united state generally, i wonder if the police department has enough qualified candidates and if there are available vacancies for these qualified candidates.
+With the level of increased crime in New York City and the united state generally, i wonder if there are enough people willing to join the police force and if there are available vacancies for them.
 I have used New York City has a case study.

 ## Data